 Capable and legitimate state and civil society institutions are a vital part of the development landscape.
 They help to maximise human capacity and financial resources and can drive sustainable development outcomes that meet the needs and aspirations of diverse populations.

 Yet in many developing country contexts, the fit between post-colonial institutions of the state and the traditional institutions and ethical systems which govern and give meaning to everyday life for much of the citizenry has been uneasy.
-This uneasiness can pose particular challenges for institutional and cultural legitimacy, as well as organizational effectiveness.
+This uneasiness can pose challenges for institutional and cultural legitimacy, as well as organisational effectiveness.
 At the same time, there is much learning and opportunity to be found in the strengths offered by a diversity of institutional contexts.

 Importantly, we understand the importance of continuous learning and improvement as central to any institution’s long-term stability and impact.
 Because of this, our approach to institutional strengthening is both participatory and iterative, helping to ensure local ownership from program design through to implementation and evaluation.

 We do not see institutional strengthening merely as a technical issue.
 Instead, we situate institutional strengthening in wider political, economic, and social relationships that encompass policies and rules (the supply side) within a broader civil society, social accountability and equitable development framework (demand side).